MiekeSlim/Moving-visual-world-experiments-online/README.md

 # Moving visual world experiments online?
-## A web-based replication of Dijkgraaf et al. (2017) using PCIbex and WebGazer.js

-Experiment scripts accompanying the paper 'Moving visual world experiments online?
-A web-based replication of Dijkgraaf et al. (2017) using PCIbex and WebGazer.js' by Mieke Sarah Slim and Robert J. Hartsuiker.
+Experiment scripts accompanying the paper *Moving visual world experiments online?
+A web-based replication of Dijkgraaf et al. (2017) using `PCIbex` and `WebGazer.js`* by Mieke Sarah Slim and Robert J. Hartsuiker.